jdegoes/jdegoes.github.io/_posts/2023-01-24-scala-resurrection.md

 ### Other

 Though Scala is home to many open source libraries, most of these are not part of any ecosystem.
-The two partial exceptions are SoftwareMill's range of libraries, including Tapir and sttp, and Li Haioa's Python-esque libraries that focus on getting things done with a minimum of ceremony.
+The two partial exceptions are SoftwareMill's range of libraries, including Tapir and sttp, and Li Haoyi's Python-esque libraries that focus on getting things done with a minimum of ceremony.

 There is no doubt many of these libraries are high quality, especially in the aforementioned two ecosystems.
 Where they are present, weaknesses of libraries across the greater Scala ecosystem include:

  - **Duplicated effort**.
 For its relatively small size, Scala has a disproportionately high number of libraries all trying to solve any given problem.
 Given that Scala is not very opinionated, but that OSS contributors very often **are** opinionated, perhaps this is not surprising.
  - **Abandoned libraries**.
 Due to their origin as one-person passion projects, many older Scala libraries are abandoned or in a state of disrepair, without being officially deprecated or transitioned to more motivated maintainers.
  - **Relatively unambitious**.
-There are few concerted efforts to build large-scale open source that could rival the size and scope of projects like Flink, Spring, or even Akka (with some [exceptions](https://github.com/JohnSnowLabs)).
+There are few concerted efforts to build large-scale open source systems that could rival the size and scope of projects like Flink, Spring, or even Akka (with some [exceptions](https://github.com/JohnSnowLabs)).

 Overall, Scala gets a B in this category, an above average score.
 For its size, Scala has a wonderful third-party OSS ecosystem.